Bludgeoning Angel Dokuro-chan 2 Anime Review

 Switch to Quick ReviewIf the first Dokruo-chan series is the endgame of the love-comedy-parody arms race, this sequel is all-out global thermonuclear war.
 It's definitely funnier than the original, even more extreme, and possibly even more offensive.

-That's just one of the many ways in which the series offhandedly tosses off things that make you wonder what on earth the various angels did before ending up on modern-day Earth.
+That's just one of the many ways in which the series offhandedly tosses off things that make you wonder what the heck the various angels did before ending up on modern-day Earth.
 Wonder, but hope very much you'll never find out.
 Really, "questions you don't want answered" is kind of an ongoing theme of the whole affair.
 That and a terminal case of TMI.

 Then there's the general sense of "Wait, these are junior high students--that's just not right!" carrying over and brought farther to the front by Dokuro's "nine-year-old" sister Zakuro.
 I put that in quotes because they tell us she's nine, but she looks like a 25-year-old porn star.
 This leaves you in the somewhat bizarre situation of having the only acceptably mature-looking character being technically the most pedophilic.
 You know, come to think of it, I'll feel much better about the whole thing if I don't think about that.
 Let's move on.

-Art-wise there are no significant changes from the first series other than the reduction in grotesque character exaggeration.
-The same goes for the small returning voice cast--they're all doing their jobs admirably, which is to say high-energy and generally annoying.
+Art-wise, there are no significant changes from the first series other than the reduction in grotesque character exaggeration.
+The same goes for the small returning Japanese voice cast--they're all doing their jobs admirably, which is to say high-energy and generally annoying.

 In all, while Dokuro-chan 2 may be drastically dirtier than the first series and possibly even more disturbing on top of it, it's much more focused on its strong points--deranged humor and offhanded-yet-filthy references.
 A definite step up and recommended if you liked the first one, but don't expect to be able to get some of the things you'll see out of your head for a while.